AscendingPassage.com HOME PAGE.

 the contrary.
 The Nile, charged with the waters of equatorial Africa,

-flung itself close by from the height of a mass of black granite, in a
+flung itself close by from the height of a mass of black granite in a

 suddenly calm again, and flowed between islets of fresh verdure where